Not seeing items you’ve added? Sign in

 A belt-positioning booster seat with lower anchors/ Universal Anchorage System secures the booster seat to the vehicle, preventing it from becoming a projectile when not in use, and stabilizes it during a crash.
 The majority of caregivers do not secure their unoccupied booster seats to the vehicle seat, thus allowing the booster seat to become a projectile in the event of a collision.

 No. The Britax Harness-2-Boosters were tested and certified in the upright position when in booster mode.
-Do not use recline in booster mode for a harnessed installation.
+Do not use recline in booster mode.

 When using the harness-2-booster in booster mode, the vehicle seat belt is restraining the child and, in the event of a crash, the crash forces are applied to the vehicle seat belt.
 When used in Booster mode, the LATCH system is only offering stability and restraining the seat when not in use and does not bear the load during a crash.
 Therefore, it does not contradict the maximum capacity rating of the lower anchors by the vehicle manufacturer.